Skip to content

 Market Valuation Methodology

-Calculating the value of rare plants is highly complex due to fluctuations in leaf counts, variegation quality, and seasonal demand.
-Here is how our statistical pipeline handles this data:
+Calculating the value of rare plants is highly complex due to variations in size, variegation quality, and seasonal demand.
+Here is how we verify and process this data:

 1